Login to Complete a nomination form or to Access Judging Panel

 To recognize IEEE members for their contributions to Student-Professional Awareness Activities in the United States.

-To recognize a key individual who has been instrumental in furthering both entrepreneurial growth and spirit in the United States.
+To recognize an IEEE member who has been instrumental in furthering both entrepreneurial growth and spirit in the United States.

 To honor individuals for distinguished technical contributions in the field of electrotechnology while in U.S. Government Service.